How to Prepare to Finance a Home

 Know Your Numbers

-Once you have found the home you want to buy, you need to estimate the monthly home payment to make sure you can afford it.
+Once you find the home you want to buy, estimate the monthly payment to make sure you can afford it.
 You can use a mortgage calculator to help you determine this information.
 A mortgage calculator will provide you with a monetary figure, but in order for it to be used as a guideline, it needs to include the following:

 - Principal and Interest